StrickTechnologies/Strick.PlusCon/docs/input.md

 Provides a collection of static methods used to collect strongly typed values from the keyboard.
 The specific types include numerics (e.g. `int`, `decimal`), dates, times, strings and chars.

-It also has an easily extensible validation mechanism that allows entered values to be filtered against ranges (e.g. min/max values, min/max length for strings) and other conditions.
+It also has an easily extensible mechanism for validating entered values against ranges (e.g. min/max values, min/max length for strings) and other conditions.

 Each method has multiple overloads to keep things quick and easy.
 Use the overload that accepts only a `Prompt` argument when any value is acceptable.
 Or pass an `InputArguments` object when more advanced validation is needed.